cheil/IsoME.jl/docs/src/bestPractices.md

 # Best practices
 ## Set up a project environment
 We recommend to use project [environments](https://docs.julialang.org/en/v1/manual/code-loading/#Environments-1) in julia.
 This determines all dependencies of a project and ensures reproducibility of the results.
+Furthermore, you won't have any incompatibilities with any other previously installed packages.
 An environment can be set up via a julia REPL
 ```julia-repl
 (@v1.9) pkg> activate MyProject
 Activating new environment at `~/MyProject/Project.toml`